-Achieving optimum performance with a
+Achieving optimized performance with a

-high-frequency amplifier like the OPA817 requires careful
+high-frequency amplifier such as the OPA817 requires careful

 attention to board layout parasitics and external component types.
 Recommendations

-that will optimize performance include the following:
+that optimize performance include the following:

 - Minimize parasitic capacitance to any ac